IBM-Cloud/ansible-collection-ibm/docs/ibm_sm_username_password_secret.rst

     The date a secret is expired.
 The date format follows RFC 3339.

-  rotation (False, list, None)
-    Determines whether Secrets Manager rotates your secrets automatically.

   labels (False, list, None)
     Labels that you can use to search for secrets in your instance.Up to 30 labels can be created.

+  name (True, str, None)
+    (Required for new resource) A human-readable name to assign to your secret.To protect your privacy, do not use personal data, such as your name or location, as a name for your secret.

   secret_group_id (False, str, None)
     A v4 UUID identifier, or `default` secret group.

-  instance_id (True, str, None)
-    (Required for new resource) The ID of the Secrets Manager instance.

-  region (False, any, us-south)
-    The IBM Cloud region where you want to create your resources.
-If this value is not specified, us-south is used by default.
-This can also be provided via the environment variable 'IC_REGION'.

   version_custom_metadata (False, dict, None)
     The secret version metadata that a user can customize.

+  rotation (False, list, None)
+    Determines whether Secrets Manager rotates your secrets automatically.

-  username (True, str, None)
+  password (False, str, None)
-    (Required for new resource) The username that is assigned to the secret.
+    The password that is assigned to the secret.

   id (False, str, None)